 Good for: Runners who want all-season socks that help prevent blisters and hold up for long-distance runs

-I first bought Darn Tough socks for hiking and backpacking, knowing that Merino wool was the perfect all-season fabric for outdoor adventures.
+I first bought Darn Tough socks for hiking and backpacking, knowing that Merino wool was the perfect all-season fabric for outdoor training.
 One day, all of my regular running socks were dirty, so I slipped on my singular pair of Darn Tough socks for a run.

 And I knew afterward that I never wanted to run in anything else!